banner

 “When Israel was a child, I loved him, and out of Egypt I called my son.
 But the more I called Israel, the further they went from me.
 They sacrificed to the Baals and they burned incense to images.
 It was I who taught Ephraim [Israel] to walk, taking them by the arms; but they did not realize it was I who healed them [they fell down a lot].
 I led them with cords of human kindness, with ties of love; I lifted the yoke from their neck [in Egypt] and bent down to feed them [in the wilderness].”
 (Hosea 11:1-5, NIV)

-Because of Israel’s refusal to repent, she will be destroyed by Assyria and taken captive for exile.
-There her captors will rule over her people instead of God, her kind spiritual parent.
-Certain destruction is determined for them.
+Because of Israel’s refusal to repent, she would be destroyed by Assyria and taken captive for exile.
+There, her captors would rule over her people instead of God, her kind spiritual parent.
+Certain destruction would be determined for them.

-Is the LORD happy with the destruction of his people, his rebellious children?
-Not at all!
-There will be a future deliverance.
-In God’s mercy a remnant of his people will be saved.
-They will be brought back like trembling birds from Assyria and from other nations where they will be scattered.
-Once again they will be at home in their own land (Hosea 11:8-11).
+Is God happy with the destruction of his people, his rebellious children?
+No. There will be a future deliverance.
+In God’s mercy, he'll save a remnant of his people.
+He’ll bring them back like trembling birds from Assyria and from other nations where he scattered them.
+Once again, they’ll be at home in their own land land (Hosea 11:8-11).

 But now [God says] “Ephraim has surrounded me with lies, the house of Israel with deceit.
 And Judah is unruly against God, even against the faithful Holy One” (Hosea 11:12, NIV).

-Ephraim [Israel], however, is proud, She is rich and feels secure, but she is also wicked.
-She cheats the poor and is guilty of murdering her own leaders.
-Furthermore, Ephraim shows contempt for God and his prophets.
-She is also idolatrous.
 Do we listen to God’s messengers or show contempt for them when they try to intervene in our lives?
 Do we love our wealth and comfort more than we love God?
-Be sure, judgment will come (Hosea 12:7–13:8).
+We can be sure of this, judgment will come (Hosea 12:7- 13:8).
 The LORD says, “you are destroyed, O Israel, because you are against me, against your helper” (Hosea 13:9, NIV).
 Are we unthankful?
 Are we against our helper, the very one who wants to bless us?

 Return, O Israel, to the LORD your God.
 Your sins have been your downfall!
 [We must acknowledge our sin is the problem].
 Take words with you and return to the LORD.
 Say to him: “Forgive all our sins and receive us graciously, that we may offer the fruit of our lips [in praise].”
 (Hosea 14:1-2, NIV)